Safe-DS/DSL/docs/getting-started/first-regression-program.md

-# Your First Safe-DS Program
+# Your First Safe-DS Regression Program

 Usually it's suggested to start your learning journey by printing "Hello World!" but we are going to step further with this short tutorial.
 In this tutorial you will learn how to write your first Safe-DS pipeline, which will import data from a csv file,